 However, the art of the shoulder tackle isn’t as easy as you might think.
 Extending your elbow, colliding with a player’s back, going too low, or shouldering with excessive force will be called a foul.

-Mistiming a shoulder tackle can cause you to fall over in an embarrassing fashion!
-If you’re constantly charging aggressively into tackles, players can easily evade your challenges, causing you to lose your balance.
+Mistiming a shoulder tackle can cause you to fall over embarrassingly!
+Players can easily evade your challenges if you’re constantly charging aggressively into tackles, causing you to lose your balance.

 Whether you’re too aggressive or not aggressive enough, failing to learn how to shoulder tackle fairly can be costly to you and your team.